CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 * AI-generated content is not stored for reuse or retraining.
 * We do **not** fine-tune models on customer data and select only vendors that guarantee data isolation and full alignment with EU laws (GDPR, AI Act).
-* Suggestions are based solely on technical and contextual criteria without exploiting personal data.
+* Suggestions are based solely on technical and contextual criteria, including configuration metadata, structural fields, user-provided prompts, or user-provided sample files when required for a specific configuration assistance feature.

 ### 4.4.
 Model Origin and Hosting Transparency